SAP-archive/BUILD/Contributing.md

 + **Contribute Bug Reports** - you can contribute by simply reporting bugs you encountered when using Project Norman.
 For more information, see <a href="#How Do I Report Bugs?">   How Do I Report Bugs?</a>.

 + **Fix Bug Reports Fixes**  -  you can contribut by fixing bugs.
-For more information, see
+For more information, see <a href="#How Do I Fix Bugs?">   How Do I Fix Bugs?</a>.

 + **Propose and Build New Features, Enhancements, and Optimizations** - you can contribute new features or enhancments, or contribute to already scheduled new features.
-For more information, see
+For more information, see <a href="#How Do I Fix Bugs?">   How Do I Fix Bugs?</a>

 + **Provide Miscellaneous Information** - inevitably, there is a wealth of information wihch the community would benefit from but that nobody has yet provided.
 We welcome contributions of all types of project-related information, such as test scenarios and results in various environments, performance tests and results, <i>How To</i>  or API documentation, and any other information you think the community will be able to use.

 + **Assist other users** - you can contribute valuably to one or more Project Norman sub-projects by helping others users who need support.
 You can check SAP Community Network (SCN) for support requests.

 ##<a name="How Do I Report Bugs?"></a> How Do I Report Bugs?